KhaiZeR0/Hackintoh-Dell-Inspiron-3458/README.md

    h.
 Close Disk Utility

-4. For some old HIgh Sierra installer, you will get this error (Mac OS X could not be installed) so you have to change date to 2017 to contined (Disable Internet needed)
+4. For some old OS installer, you will get this error (Mac OS X could not be installed) so you have to change date to 2017 to contined (Disable Internet needed)

    a.
 Form the menu bar, click Utilities -> Choose Terminal